valevo/SABIO/theory/experts.md

 _[Google Form](https://docs.google.com/forms/d/1gmu8GyosOLTYaZYino83dh1-rQVNP1p2Bo6Thr1Dq2U)_

+_Aims:_
+  1. get a better understanding for the way of working and needs of experts
+  2. get empirical ideas for the types and dimensions of biases that are encountered in heritage collections
+  3. gather specific approaches to investigating bias in collections in order to mimic them

 _Preface:_ (explanation to the questionnaire)

  - context of SABIO & the questionnaire: funded by NDE, in co-operation/coordination with NMvW, SABIO developed and to be used (in the first stage) on the digital collection of the NMvW